Jerry-Seinfeld/Employee-Directory/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will refresh itself if you make edits.<br />

 ![Image](Screenshot.png)